bharat-patodi/chahalPahalTea/README.md

 - make header and footer sticky
 - Form submission should trigger an email
 - Form submission should necessarily have the customer or distributor value
+- Box shadow value should be consistent across the website

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).